MicrosoftDocs/dynamics365smb-docs/financials/projects-how-monitor-progress-performance.md

 This lets you track and compare your original estimates against actual results and make modifications or new entries as needed.
 For example, you may have estimated that a job required 10 hours, and to date, it has taken 15 hours.
 You can add the extra five hours to the existing journal line or create a new journal line to report these five hours as overtime, which is another work type.
 The appropriate cost and price are calculated, and you can then post to the journal.

+> [!NOTE]
-**Note**: Item entries create item ledger entries and reduce the inventory quantity.
+>   Item entries create item ledger entries and reduce the inventory quantity.
 The **Post Inventory Cost to G/L** batch job transfers the cost from inventory to the general ledger.
 Resource entries create resource ledger entries.

 1. In the top right corner, choose the **Search for Page or Report** icon ![Search for Page or Report](media/ui-search/search_small.png "Search for Page or Report icon"), enter **Job Journals**, and then choose the related link.
 2. Select a relevant job journal, and then choose the **Calc.
 Remaining Usage** action.